Ordering repeat prescriptions

 Questions about your prescription

-If you have questions about your medicine, your local pharmacists can answer these.
-They can also answer questions on medicines you can buy without a prescription.
+If you have questions about your medicine, your local pharmacist can help.
+They can also give advice about medicines you can buy without a prescription.

-Go to Medicines A to Z (nhs.uk)
+You can look up your medicine on Medicines A to Z (nhs.uk)

 If you would like to speak to someone at the GP surgery about your prescription: